funficient/jamstackblog/src/blog/2022-06-28-a-dummies-guide-to-evaluating-ethereum-dapps.md

 ---
-title: A dummies guide to evaluating Ethereum DApps
+title: A dummies guide to evaluating DApps
 description: Like the Google Play Store though, there are so many choices that it’s really hard to know which one to pick.
 So I’m embarking on a little pet-project to curate the available DApps and try to make some sense from all